SystemC - TLM

 • nb_transport methods shall not call wait

-• several successive calls to nb_transport_fw from the same process could each initiate separate transactions without having to wait for the first transaction to complete
+• Several successive calls to nb_transport_fw from the same process could each initiate separate transactions without having to wait for the first transaction to complete

-• the final timing point of a transaction may be marked by a call to or a return from Snb_transport on either the forward path or the backward path.
+• The final timing point of a transaction may be marked by a call to or a return from Snb_transport on either the forward path or the backward path.

 7.1.
 Transaction Argument